Join Project Homeless for discussion of problems in homeless housing

 Using the story as a starting place, the author of the investigation, Sydney Brownstone, will come together with Edmund Witter, senior managing attorney of the Housing Justice Project at the King County Bar Association, to take a deeper look at problems in housing for people who would otherwise be homeless and talk about the rights tenants have.

 The online discussion will begin at noon Thursday.
-It’s free to attend and registration is open.
+It’s free to attend and registration is open at st.news/housingtalk.

 Send your questions in advance to Anna Patrick, Project Homeless engagement editor, at apatrick@seattletimes.com.